seekwhencer/node-app-as-binary-docker-boilerplate/README.md

 This is a boilerplate to:

-- build a binary from a node backend app
+- build a binary from a node backend app in ES6
+- build docker image
-- works with docker
+- development and production mode with docker
-- interacting with the host system per ssh and ssh key from a docker container
+- the app interacts with the host system per ssh and ssh key from a docker container
 - on a raspberry pi 4, for example
 - run it in scale, replicated (soon)
 - as normal user, not as root (soon)